Repairs New Homeowners Should Expect

 Protecting your home

-Getting homeowner's insurance is the first step to protect your home from major disasters that can destroy a roof or flood a basement.
+Getting homeowner's insurance is the first step to protecting your home from major disasters that can destroy a roof or flood a basement.

 Repair costs can range from $50 for a small item to tens of thousands of dollars for new plumbing or electrical.
 If manufacturers' warranties are about to expire on certain appliances, a home warranty can be a good investment.